7:30-9:30pm: Dina Hornbaker

 226, Taylor Books, Capitol Street.

 The Rogues formed for the first year of Celtic Calling as a tribute to The Pogues.
 They’ve kept an appetite for Guinness and the music, playing regularly in area bars, and Festivals.
 This 8 piece band, featuring accordion, fiddle, banjo, flute and whistle, and a shuffling rythym section, will be mixing up Pogues, Drinking Songs and their own material.

 The Boulevard Tavern, 806 Kanawha Blvd E, Charleston, WV 25301, Admission – FREE

 The Stores will pull on their experience of being a regular closer at the St Patrick's East End Pub Crawl, Fiddle and Whistle Player Joseph's Irish heritage and travels to Ireland, deliver a Celtic tinged set, with their own originals from their nationally acclaimed 2nd album, 'Little Lights'.
 Always a good time.

 Musicians and dancers who play traditional music are welcome to join in.
 'The craic will be mighty'.

 Adelphia Sports Bar, 218 Capitol St. Charleston WV, 25301, 304-343-5551- FREE

-Dave Hass will lead a traditional music session that will mix olde time and celtic tunes, with perhaps some twists along the way.
-Bring and instrument to join in, or just come and enjoy the tunes, a beverage and Sam's menu.
+A traditional music session that will mix olde time and celtic tunes, with perhaps some twists along the way.
+Bring and instrument to join in, or just come and enjoy the tunes, a beverage and the Copper Pint's menu.

 WVSU Capitol Center, 123, Summers St., Charleston, WV 25301, (304) 343 2739.
 Ticket information: FOOTMAD